MarkusHobisch/Secasy/README.md

 #### Interpretation

-In conventional block cipher designs (e.g., AES), each round applies a **structurally different** transformation using round-specific subkeys.
-The round count is a critical security parameter: fewer rounds yield algebraically simpler — and thus attackable — relationships between input and output.
+In conventional designs such as AES [3] or Keccak [4], each round applies a structurally rich transformation that includes both a non-linear substitution layer (S-box / $\chi$) and round-specific constants.
+The round count is a primary security parameter, and the security argument relies on the wide-trail strategy in which differential and linear approximations have provably bounded probability after a sufficient number of rounds [3, §9].

-Secasy's processing phase applies **the same operation** in every round (see Section 2.3).
-After the input has been consumed during Phase 2, additional rounds operate on an already-diffused grid without introducing new structural complexity.
-The collision resistance and avalanche properties originate from the input integration phase (Section 2.2) and the extraction function (Section 2.4), both of which are independent of the round count.
-This explains the empirically observed round-invariance.
+Secasy's mixing phase, by contrast, applies the **same** per-cell operation (selected by the static color index set in Phase 2) in every round and contains no S-box layer.
+Under this design, additional rounds beyond the first compose linear maps with linear maps, with the carry-bit non-linearity contributing only a bounded amount of additional diffusion per round; the empirical observation that statistical metrics saturate immediately is therefore consistent with the algebraic structure.

+**This is an honest acknowledgement, not a security claim.** The construction is, from an algebraic standpoint, essentially a single-round-equivalent design preceded by an input-driven traversal.
+The empirical security of the construction therefore depends primarily on:

+1. the input-integration phase (Section 2.2), whose collision resistance for short inputs is examined empirically in Section 4.6 below;
+2. the extraction function (Section 2.4), which currently provides only weak non-linearity through integer multiplication by small position weights.

+This structural fact identifies the natural target of any future cryptanalytic effort and the natural location of any future design strengthening.

 #### Performance Impact